 Arc de Triomphe

-Located at the end of the Champ-Elyses, the Arc de Triomphe is another iconic Paris Monument.
-The structure is a war memorial honoring those who fought for France.
+Located at the end of the Champ-Elysees, the Arc de Triomphe is another iconic Paris Monument.
+The structure is a war memorial honouring those who fought for France.
 Names are carved into the stone of the arch and there is also a memorial flame.

-Ticket holders can also climb to the top where they will be rewarded with beautiful panoramic views across the city.
+Ticket holders can also climb to the top where they will be rewarded with beautiful panoramic views of the city.
 I recommend going in the evening to see the city all lit up.